What are Little White Lies looking for?

 Anniversary Pieces

-Our In Praise Of/Why I Love/What X Taught Me’ essays are opinion/personal essay based, and usually – but not always – linked to an anniversary (the year has to end in a zero!).
-Other hooks could be a birthday/rerelease/new release/screening event, but if your idea is interesting enough, we will consider it without a timely element.
-These pieces usually focus on one film, one performance, one actor, one theme, or one filmmaker, and always have a strong throughline.
-We are looking for unique stories and strong connections with passionate writers behind them.
+Our anniversary essays are usually – but not always – linked to an anniversary (the year has to end in a five or a zero!).
+Other hooks could be a birthday/rerelease/new release/season/screening event, but if your idea is interesting enough, we will consider it without a timely element.
+These pieces always have a strong throughline.
+They could be personal essays, comparison pieces, a slice of film history or focus on a specific element of a film that should be reexplored or rediscovered.
+We are looking for unique angles and ideas with passionate writers behind them.
 We are not looking for general overviews or appreciations.
+Bring your personality and your unique insights!

-We are likely to be very selective about these, so please don’t feel too disheartened if it’s a no – anniversary pieces are just really saturated, so we want the LWLies ones to stand out in a crowded space.
 Please check if we have covered the title before, include the date of the anniversary in your email and do not pitch them more than two months in advance unless there is a heavy research aspect involved.
-We are more likely to commission pitches about underseen and underappreciated films – there are plenty of cult titles which have been written about to death – so have a long, hard think about your idea and what makes it unique.
-(Word Range 1000 – 1500)
+(Word Range 1000 – 2000)

 Reviews

 Film reviews are extremely coveted assignments and at LWLies they are largely conducted by our editorial team or by freelancers we’ve worked with before on features.
-We may consider pitches for reviews of smaller/independent films and reviews of interesting titles that have gone under the radar, but we ask you do not email asking to review the latest blockbuster or a high-profile film.
+We ask that writers do not pitch reviews as we assign these ourselves.
 We only have a small budget every month, and we have far more requests to review films than we can reasonably fulfil, so we tend to focus on films receiving a cinema release across the UK and major streaming titles.
 We also are not likely to commission a review more than a week after a film’s release unless there is a very good reason to do so.

-We work to the UK cinema/streaming calendar so please keep this in mind when pitching reviews.
+We work to the UK cinema/streaming calendar so please keep this in mind when pitching.
 If you’re looking for information on the LWLies scoring system, check here.
-(Reviews are 500 words each unless agreed with editor.)
+(500 words each unless agreed with editor)

 Interviews

-Major interviews with filmmakers and actors are conducted by our staff and regular contributors, usually for the magazine.
-However, we love hearing about people making interesting films or doing cool things in cinema, and are open to pitches, particularly with a strong angle/approach or unique access.
+Major interviews with filmmakers and actors are conducted by our staff and regular contributors, usually for the print edition.
+However, we love hearing about below the line talent and other people making interesting films or doing cool things in cinema, and are open to pitches, particularly with a strong angle/approach or unique access.
+(1000 – 2000 words)

 Festival First-Look Reviews

-Major film festivals (Cannes, Venice, London, Berlin, Sundance, Toronto, SXSW, Locarno, NYFF) are covered with first-look reviews and LWLies usually has a reporter on the ground.
-You are welcome to pitch us reviews from these festivals but please note we give priority to our own staff and to the writers we have an existing working relationship with, as these commissions are sought-after and involve turning around great copy on a tight deadline!
+Major film festivals (Cannes, Venice, London, Berlin, Sundance, Toronto, SXSW, Locarno, NYFF) are covered with first-look reviews and LWLies usually has an editor or a regular freelancer on the ground.
 We do not tend to commission interviews or features at festivals unless there is an amazing opportunity.
+We are generally not able to provide accreditation letters for film festivals.

 General Pitching Information

 If you are pitching a piece linked to an upcoming release, birthday, event or anniversary please include the date of this too.
-If you do not receive a reply from an editor within four days, feel free to follow up (or sooner, if it’s a particularly time-sensitive pitch) but please don’t chase us every day.
-Please note we don’t work weekends or bank holidays.
+If you do not receive a reply from an editor within four business days, feel free to follow up (or sooner, if it’s a particularly time-sensitive pitch) but please don’t chase us every day.
 We work on a print issue 2 – 3 months in advance.
 Online we work 1 – 2 months in advance.

 All commissions are paid, so please do not offer your services for free.
-Please do not submit finished drafts for editorial consideration unless requested – we don’t have time to read them.
-We also do not accept previously published work unless by prior agreement, and we don’t really assign’ pieces, so there’s no need to email us with a general offer of your writing services.
+Please do not submit unsolicited drafts for editorial consideration – we don’t have time to read them.
+We do not accept previously published work unless there are exceptional circumstances, and we don’t really ‘assign’ pieces, so there’s no need to email us with a general offer of your writing services.

 Finally, please remember that LWLies is run by a dedicated but very small team, and while we do try to reply to every single pitch we get, we do sometimes miss things, and we are not able to offer detailed feedback on all the pitches we receive.
 If you are not successful the first time please don’t let this deter you!